saurus/Buoyancy/README.md

 "pushed up" more then the other side.
 The object is not only tilted, but is also pushed a bit away from the wave.
 All this can be obtained simply using the normal to the plane when applying the buoyancy force, but not always.
 When the object is totally covered by water, the orientation of the water plane doesn't matter: the force goes always up.
 So in the end the force is applied using a vector interpolated between the plane normal and the up vector, based on the fraction of the object below the water.
-All this is calculated in [FloatingBody.gd](./FloatingBody.gd), fucntion `apply_buoyancy`.
+All this is calculated in [FloatingBody.gd](./FloatingBody.gd), function `apply_buoyancy`.

 ## The application